|Quick Facts: Desktop Publishers|

 |Short-term on-the-job training|

-Desktop publishers use computer software to design page layouts for newspapers, books, brochures, and other items that are printed or put online.
-They collect the text, graphics, and other materials they will need and format them into a finished product.
+Desktop publishers use computer software to design page layouts for newspapers, books, brochures, and other items that are printed or published online.

-Employment of desktop publishers is projected to decline 5 percent from 2012 to 2022.
-Companies are expected to hire fewer desktop publishers, as other types of workers—such as graphic designers, web designers, and copy editors—increasingly take on desktop publishing tasks.
+Employment of desktop publishers is projected to decline 21 percent from 2014 to 2024.
+Companies are expected to hire fewer desktop publishers as other types of workers—such as graphic designers, web designers, and editors—increasingly perform desktop-publishing tasks.

 Compare the job duties, education, job growth, and pay of desktop publishers with similar occupations.